jhlax/les/README.rst

     display this kind of file in the way that it is meant to be seen, but if yours outputs raw text try a different or more modern browser.

-he also gives us a bevy of decompiled controller scripts at his github_ repo.
+he also gives us a bevy of decompiled controller scripts at his github_ repo;
+this has been cloned in to this repo as a submodule, as well as the XML document above.

 .. _github: https://github.com/gluon/AbletonLive10.1_MIDIRemoteScripts

-this has been cloned in to this repo as a submodule.